mkurz/deadbolt-2-scala/QuickStart.md

     }

 Finally, expose your handlers to Deadbolt.
-To do this, you will need to create a small module that binds your handler cache by type.
+To do this, you will need to create a small module that binds your handler cache by type...

     package com.example.modules